Three dead as woman beheaded in knife attack at French church | Law-Order

 In Paris, lawmakers in the National Assembly observed a minute's silence in solidarity with the victims.
 Police said three people were confirmed to have died in the attack and several were injured.
 The French anti-terrorist prosecutor's department said it had been asked to investigate.

 A police source said a woman was decapitated.
 French politician Marine Le Pen also spoke of a decapitation having occurred in the attack.
+A representative of the French Council for the Muslim Faith strongly condemned the attack.
+"As a sign of mourning and solidarity with the victims and their loved ones, I call on all Muslims in France to cancel all the celebrations of the holiday of Mawlid.".

+The holiday is the birthday of the Prophet Mohammad, which is being celebrated Thursday.
 Estrosi said the victims had been killed in a "horrible way".

 "The methods match, without doubt, those used against the brave teacher in Conflans Sainte Honorine, Samuel Paty," he said, referring to a French teacher beheaded earlier this month in an attack in a suburb of Paris.
 The attack comes while France is still reeling from the beheading earlier this month of middle school teacher Paty by a man of Chechen origin.